timescale/docs/timescaledb/overview/release-notes/index.md

 behaviors to suit your needs.
 Some of these API updates are **breaking changes**.

-### What's new in TimescaleDB 2.4.1:
+### What's new in TimescaleDB 2.5:

+- Continuous aggregates for Distributed Hypertables
+- Support for Postgres 14
+- Experimental: Suport for timezones in 'time_bucket_ng()', including the 'origin' argument

+You can read more about this release on our [blogpost](TODO).
-This release contains bug fixes since the 2.4.0 release.
+This release contains bug fixes since the 2.4.1 release.
-We deem it high priority to upgrade since it is needed to support PostgreSQL 12.8 and 13.4.
+We deem it high priority to upgrade since it includes a correction for 'compress_policy'.

-The experimental features in the 2.4.0 release were:
+The experimental features in the 2.5 release are:
 * APIs for chunk manipulation across data nodes in a distributed hypertable setup.
 This includes the ability to add a data node and move chunks to the new data node for cluster rebalancing.
 * The `time_bucket_ng` function, a newer version of `time_bucket`.
-This function supports years, months, days, hours, minutes, and seconds.
+This function supports years, months, days, hours, minutes, and seconds and timezones.

 We’re committed to developing these experiments, giving the community a chance to provide early feedback and influence the direction of TimescaleDB’s development.